peterdemin/peterdemin.github.io/source/articles/025-tailscale.md

-# Personal VPN: tailscale with headscale
+# Personal VPN: a tale of Tailscale and Headscale

 ## Background